KaranLakhadive19/Flipkart-Clone/README.md

 # Flipkart-Clone
-Cloned Flipkart Landing page using HTML, CSS.
+Cloned Flipkart Landing page using HTML, CSS (Desktop Only)